 Requester and accepter

-For a same-account VPC peering connection, the system automatically accepts the connection request from the requester and establishes a connection.
+For a same-account VPC peering connection, the system automatically accepts the request from the requester and establishes a connection.
 The accepter does not need to accept the connection request.

 Status of a VPC peering connection